Most members in the UK pay their subscriptions by Direct Debit.

 below and return it to the Membership Data Office at the

-form.
-Please complete your Direct Debit
+debit form.
+Please complete and return your

 The membership subscription is automatically tax deductible in